Prime Minister Narendra Modi is expected to visit Varanasi on July 7 - ExBulletin

 Prime Minister Narendra Modi is expected to visit Varanasi on July 7

 It should be mentioned that people do not come to Manikarnika Ghat just for the cremation, but tourists from all over the world come to see this place of salvation.
-The Yogi government has now started preparing for the large-scale development of this whole area, the foundation stone of which can be laid by the Prime Minister.
+The Yogi government has now started preparing for the development of this whole area on a large scale, the foundation stone of which can be laid by the Prime Minister

 |